The anti-Western sentiment pervasive in Pyongyang today has a long history, as historian Robert Neff recounts.

 But this wasn’t Gale’s only imposition.
 Later, he and another missionary (perhaps Moffett) found accommodations at a small inn operated by an elderly couple.
 The wife was extremely nice and told them that she knew Westerners were good people and there to help the Korean people and not harm them.
 According to Gale, “this was encouraging, like rain on thirsty ground, after being pointed out for weeks as foreign devils.”

-Gale discovered a fishing pole in the inn and decided to do some fishing to while away the afternoon.
+Gale discovered a fishing pole in the inn and decided to do some fishing while away in the afternoon.
 Gale considered himself part of the family and could see no reason why he should ask anyone for permission to use the pole—but he was wrong.

 Making his way down to the river he cast the line in.
 Suddenly, as he recalls, “I felt a shock, not from a bite, but from a call behind me to bring home that fish rod.
 I pretended not to hear.
 The storm would blow over in a little [while].”
 Unperturbed, he resumed fishing and was excited when he felt a bite but then “a whirlwind suddenly caught me, in which I lost line, fish, interest and everything.
 When I came properly to, an old Korean, seventy years of age, was carefully putting a fish-rod back in its place…” Gale had been taught a lesson.